Dollar cost averaging

 - Control – Dollar cost averaging lets you focus on what you can control — investing a set amount on a regular basis — rather than what you can't: the ups and downs of the market.

-Imagine you have $6,000 you want to invest in a specific stock, which is currently valued at $10 per share.
+Imagine you have $6,000 to invest in a specific stock that is currently trading at $10 per share.
 You could purchase 600 shares upfront.
-Or, you could purchase $1,000's worth of shares once a month for the next six months.
+Or, you could purchase thousands of dollars' worth of shares once a month for the next six months.
 Now, imagine the following price action over a six-month period with $1,000 invested each month:

 In this scenario, you would own 609.44 shares of the stock after six months, compared to 600 shares if you had invested all $6,000 upfront.